 Liaison with key government agencies is another important component of the communication strategy.
-Key agencies include Department of Primary Industries Water, Department of Environment & Climate Change & Water (DECCW), NSW Health, the Gwydir-Border Rivers Catchment Management Authority
+Key agencies include Department of Planning, Industry and Environment - Water, NSW Health, NSW Local Land Services and WaterNSW.

-(CMA) and State Water.
 It is particularly important that the relevant agencies be informed when significant impacts on the community, the environment or other stakeholders are expected as a result of actions arising from implementation of the plan.

-For the Bundarra system, liaison with local irrigators is also important, to ensure they are aware of any impacts they may be having on the town water supplies and conversely, to make sure they are aware of the potential impacts that Council's actions, arising from the implementation of the plan, may have on them.
+For the Bundarra system, liaison with local irrigators is also important, to facilitate awareness of any impacts they may be having on the town water supplies and conversely, to make sure they are aware of the potential impacts that Council's actions, arising from the implementation of the plan, may have on them.